EnigmaCurry/blog.rymcg.tech/content/blog/podman/podman-01-cloud-init.md

 processes.
 So this also means you can create containers directly from systemd, as service units created in your host operating system (interact with `systemctl` for start/stop/etc and `journalctl` to view logs, exactly like any non-docker host service).
-Because there is no daemon running, it's one less resource hogging the system (granted, docker is *much* less resource intensive than kubernetes), one fewer dependency, and one less surface of attack.
+Because there is no daemon running, it's one fewer resource hogging the system (granted, docker is *much* less resource intensive than kubernetes), one fewer dependency, and one less surface of attack.